 Whilst the 18th century colour palette didn’t quite match some of the colours we have today, women did like to wear strong, vibrant colours as we’ve already seen in the post – Fashionable Blues of the 18th Century.

-One of the more vibrant fashion colours of the Georgian era was orange as we can see in the following paintings.
+One of the more vibrant fashion colours of the Georgian era was orange as can been seen in the following paintings.

 Reds, golds and oranges were all the rage, but achieving such colours for silk was complex and time-consuming as we can see here from ‘The laboratory, or school of arts in which are faithfully exhibited and fully explain’d, Godfrey Smith 1740′.